microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 The command will take a few moments to complete.

-When the command is complete, you can exit the SSH terminal.
-From here on, you will configure the node only from the Puppet Master.
+From here on, you will configure the node only from the Puppet Master, though you will use the partsmrp SSH terminal to manually force Puppet to configure it.

 Return to the Puppet Console and refresh the node requests page (where you previously go the node install command).
 You should see a pending request.
 This request has come from the node and will authorize the certificate between the puppet